Anirban166/World-Lines/README.md

 There are other effects in these world lines too (such as the creation of a dystopian world governed by SERN in alpha and the occurence of World War III in beta), but for this project am restricting myself to use only these for the purpose of determining the existence of these characters.

+## License

+The code (inclusive of illustrations) and idea behind this repository is licensed as per the terms and conditions laid out in this [file](https://github.com/Anirban166/World-Lines/blob/master/LICENSE.md). <br>
+The representation of Steins;Gate in the context of this project is the TV-series/Anime version, held under its own license.